libretiny-eu/libretiny/docs/dev/config.md

 ### Family feature config

 !!! bug "Warning"
 	These options are not meant for end-users.
-They're provided here as a reference for developers.
+They're provided here as a reference for developers. **Do not set these options manually**.

 These options are selectively set by all families, as part of the build process.
 They are used for enabling LT core API parts, if the family has support for it.
+Files named `lt_defs.h`, containing these options, are read by the PlatformIO builders (note: they're never included by C code).

 The `LT_ARD_*` options are only used with Arduino frameworks.

 The meaning of most flags is as follows:

+- `LT_HAS_FREERTOS` - FreeRTOS supported and used
 - `LT_HAS_LWIP` - LwIP in SDK (any version)
 - `LT_HAS_LWIP2` - LwIP v2.0.0 or newer
-- `LT_HAS_FREERTOS` - FreeRTOS supported and used
 - `LT_HAS_MBEDTLS` - mbedTLS in SDK
+- `LT_HAS_PRINTF` - printf library implemented
+- `LT_ARD_HAS_SERIAL` - Serial class implemented, `Serial.h` available
+- `LT_ARD_HAS_SOFTSERIAL` - SoftwareSerial library implemented, `SoftwareSerial.h` available
 - `LT_ARD_HAS_WIFI` - WiFi library implemented, `WiFiData.h` available
-- `LT_ARD_HAS_SOFTSERIAL` - SoftwareSerial library implemented, `SoftwareSerial.h` available
 - `LT_HEAP_FUNC` - function name used to get available heap size (for `LT_HEAP_I()`)
+- `LT_REALLOC_FUNC` - function name used for `realloc()` call